3 Days in Sydney Itinerary

 So much happened in those 18 months that I have to thank Australia for.
 I won’t digress into them now, as I’m pretty sure that you came here for a Sydney itinerary and not for a trip down memory lane for Claire, but I just wanted you all to know that Sydney holds a very special place in my heart.

-I spent my first 3 days in Sydney frantically running around seeing as much as I could.
+I spent my first 3 days in Sydney frantically running around seeing as much as I could – from famous Australian landmarks like the Opera House and Harbour Bridge, to the cool, leafy suburbs of the city.
 On subsequent trips to the city, I saw some of the lesser explored places and did a few day and weekend trips from Sydney.

 And now, I’m putting together everything I learned in an extensive 3 days in Sydney itinerary, just for you.